Appendix B — Research computing overview

-In this appendix, we begin by providing a brief overview of the research computing landscape with a focus on the various statistical programming languages most commonly used in empirical accounting research.
-We then discuss some fundamental ideas associated with data management that help to explain the approach we emphasize in this book.
-We put this chapter so early in the book not because this is a book primarily about research computing, but because computing is so tightly woven into the remaining chapters that we need to cover some basics first, including a fast-paced tutorial on R in Chapter 2.
+In this appendix, we provide a brief overview of the research computing landscape with a focus on the statistical programming languages most commonly used in empirical accounting research.
+We also discuss some fundamental ideas associated with data management that help to explain the approach we emphasize in this book.

 According to Wikipedia, “SAS is a statistical software suite developed by SAS Institute for data management, advanced analytics, multivariate analysis, business intelligence, criminal investigation, and predictive analytics.”
 SAS has long been a staple of research in accounting and finance, in part because it is used by Wharton Research Data Services (WRDS, pronounced “words”).
-WRDS provides its data sets in SAS data format and historically its research computing servers offered SAS as the primary programming language.
+WRDS provides its data sets in SAS data format and historically WRDS offered SAS as the primary programming language on its research computing servers.

 SAS offers a number of advantages to researchers.